Improving Classifier-Free Guidance of Flow Matching via Manifold Projection: Preliminary

 Similarly, for unconditional flow matching (UFM), we aim to learn a velocity field $v_\theta(\cdot,\cdot,\emptyset): [0,1]\times \mathbb{R}^d \to \mathbb{R}^d$ with the unconditional data distribution $p_1^\emptyset := p_1(\cdot|\emptyset)$ by an ODE:

 And the training loss is similarly defined as:

-\paragraph{Classifier free guidance for flow matching.} To manage the CFM and UFM simultaneously, in the CFG framework \cite{BFL2025Flux1,ho2021classifierfree}, we employ a single neural network $v_\theta$ to represent both $v_\theta(\cdot, \cdot, y)$ and $v_\theta(\cdot, \cdot, \emptyset)$ using shared parameters $\theta$.
+\paragraph{Classifier-free guidance for flow matching.} To manage the CFM and UFM simultaneously, in the CFG framework \cite{BFL2025Flux1,ho2021classifierfree}, we employ a single neural network $v_\theta$ to represent both $v_\theta(\cdot, \cdot, y)$ and $v_\theta(\cdot, \cdot, \emptyset)$ using shared parameters $\theta$.
 Consequently, we minimize the following joint objective function:

 where $c = y$ with probability $q$ and $c = \emptyset$ with probability $1 - q$, and $q \in (0, 1)$ is a training hyperparameter.
-Since these two fields are optimized simultaneously, the learned velocity field $v_\theta(t, x, y)$ may not yield the optimal trajectory for the sampling process, as shown in the experiments of \cite{ho2021classifierfree}.
+Since these two fields are optimized simultaneously, the learned velocity field $v_\theta(t, x, y)$ may not yield the optimal trajectory for the sampling process, as shown in the experiments of \citet{ho2021classifierfree}.
 To mitigate this, CFG utilizes an extrapolation of these fields to approximate the enhanced conditional velocity field during sampling: { } where $w \ge 1$ is a hyperparameter for the guidance scale, chosen empirically.
 In the sampling process of CFG, we solve the ODE $\tfrac{d}{dt}x_t = v^{\text{cfg}}_\theta(t, x_t,y)$.
-In \cref{sec:method}, we will provide a comprehensive theoretical analysis of this method and introduces further improvements to CFG sampling techniques.
+In \cref{sec:method}, we will provide a comprehensive theoretical analysis of this method and introduce further improvements to CFG sampling techniques.